Almedin158/eHousing/README.md

 # eHousing

-Upon opening applications, do a update-database in the Package Manager Console, also set startup projects to eHousing, eHousing.WinUI and eHousing.Mobile.UWP
+Upon opening applications, input "update-database" command in the Package Manager Console, also set startup projects to eHousing, eHousing.WinUI and eHousing.Mobile.UWP